openvinotoolkit/model_server/docs/python_support/quickstart.md

 cd ..
 ```

-You will also need a client module so in your environment install a required dependency:
+You will also need a client module, so in your environment install a required dependency:
 ```bash
 pip3 install tritonclient[grpc]
 ```